lakruzz/gh-semver/CONTRIBUTING.md

 # Contributing

+## My extension my rules!
+Create a fork and feel free to fool around.
+If you wish any of your contributions merged into the product's `main` prepare a pull request in yopur own fork and consider:

+1. No commit can be accepted on _our_ `main`, unless it references a [GitHub issue](https://github.com/lakruzz/gh-semver/issues)[^issue] in the commit message.
+2. Development branches must be [clearly marked which issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-a-branch-for-an-issue) they refer to.
+3. Develompent branches with more than one commit not reachable from `main` will be _squashed_ in to main - keep the commit message on branch tip crip!
+4. Development branches must be _fast-forward only_ when merged into _our_ `main`.
+You can achieve this by _always_ syncing the fork and rebasing your dev branch against _our_ `main` before you create the pull request.

+[^issue]: If there isn't any issue to work on, feel free to create it.
+The repo is Open Source, and while you don't have access to push to main, you do have access to create new issues.

 Run your dev environment from the devcontainer, simply start it up in VS Code and run the container locally in Docker or run it in a GitHub codespace.

 The `postCreateCommand` will intilize the pipenv to use by running